-The Administrator will work closely with members of the KOHC to coordinate its activities and to promote the preservation and creation of oral histories throughout the Commonwealth.
-They also work closely with various KHS teams to develop and communicate oral history activities throughout the state.
+The administrator will work closely with KOHC members to coordinate its activities and to promote the preservation and creation of oral histories throughout Kentucky.
+The administrator also will work closely with various KHS teams to develop and communicate oral history activities throughout the state.

-The Administrator will oversee the KOHC grant program; and serve as a technical resource for individuals and organizations across the state, providing technical advice and training on the creation, preservation and use of oral history, including conducting oral history interviews, developing an oral history project, using digital recording equipment, as well as digitizing oral history collections, oral history collections assessment and digital preservation of oral history collections assessment.
+The administrator will oversee the KOHC grant program and serve as a technical resource for individuals and organizations across the state.
+The position will provide technical advice and training on developing an oral history project, conducting oral history interviews, using digital recording equipment, digitizing oral history collections, oral history collections assessment and digital preservation of oral history collections.

-- 3 years experience working with board members, community groups and individuals to implement and manage complex projects.
+- Three years of experience working with board members, community groups and individuals to implement and manage complex projects.

 - Excellent people and presentation skills.
 Ability to speak with diverse groups of people in both formal and informal settings.

 - Demonstrated proficiency in complex computer skills required, including Microsoft Office and content management systems (e.g. Drupal, WordPress, etc.), audio editing programs (e.g. Sound Forge, Audacity, etc.) and content management systems (e.g. ContentDM, etc.).

 KHS offers a competitive compensation package that includes paid health and life insurance, vacation and sick leave, holiday pay, state retirement and optional deferred compensation plan.
-This is a full-time position based in Frankfort.
+This is a full-time position based in Frankfort, Kentucky.

-To apply, e-mail cover letter and resume to email@example.com.
+To apply, email cover letter and resume to email@example.com.
 No phone calls please.
-Application deadline is April 3, 2015.
+Application deadline is Feb.
+28, 2017.
 Equal Opportunity Employer M/F/D